Carving Out Policy Autonomy for Developing Countries in the World Trade Organization: The Experience of Brazil and Mexico

 Scholarly Commons Citation

 Santos, Alvaro, "Carving Out Policy Autonomy for Developing Countries in the World Trade Organization: The Experience of Brazil and Mexico" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 885.
+885.